What's going on in the rest of the book?

 - Then there is Elizabeth.
 Elizabeth Lavenza.
-Mary Shelley couldn't really make up her mind about how she became part of Victor's family, but we're guessing you are probably reading the 1831 edition of this novel, so we'll say she was adopted from some Italian family by Caroline when Victor was all of five-years-old.
+Mary Shelley couldn't really make up her mind about how she became part of Victor's family, but we're guessing you're probably reading the 1831 edition of this novel, so we'll say she was adopted from some Italian family by Caroline when Victor was all of five years old.

-Victor is pretty much accepting of this fate.
+- Victor accepts this fate.
 In general, if something is fate, Victor is ready to give in to it.
 And, as you are about to see, he seems to think an awful lot of things are fate.

 - (This is a major difference between the 1818 edition and the 1831 edition; 1818 Victor takes a little more responsibility for his actions.)